Motzkin path decompositions of functionals in noncommutative probability: Preliminaries

-Therefore, the family $\{f(\pi):\pi \in P(w), w\in \mathpzc{W}\}$ can be treated as a multiplicative extension of the family $\{f(w):\,w\in \mathpzc{W}\}$, with multiplicativity induced by the set of subwords of $w$.
+Therefore, the family $\{f_{\pi}:\pi \in \mathcal{P}(w), w\in \mathpzc{W}\}$ can be treated as a multiplicative extension of the family $\{f(w):\,w\in \mathpzc{W}\}$, with multiplicativity induced by the set of subwords of $w$.
 Note that the notation of Definition 2.1 is similar to that used in \cite{[22]} and \cite{[23]}, where parentheses are used for sequences of functionals and brackets indicate that we have functionals related in one way or another to partitions.
-The only difference is that we write $f(V)$ and $f(\pi_0)$ instead of $f_{V}$ and $f_{\pi_0}$, respectively.
-The main reason is that in Definition 2.2, where we have words $w$ as arguments of $f(w)$ rather than $f_n$, where $n$ is merely an index, and these arguments will be subject to addition, it is more natural to use $f(w)$ and thus $f(\pi)$.
+The only difference is that we write $f(w)$ instead of $f_{n}$.
+The main reason is that in Definition 2.2 we have words $w$ as arguments of $f(w)$ rather than $f_n$, where $n$ is merely an index, since these arguments will be subject to addition.

 An important role in our computations is played by the {\it boolean cumulants}.
-In this context, we use the lattices $I(n)$ of interval partitions of $[n]$ in the enumerative framwork (see, for instance \cite{[24]}) and the associated lattices $\mathcal{I}(w)$ of interval partitions of $w\in \mathpzc{W}$ in the non-enumerative lattice framework.
+In this context, we use the lattices ${\rm Int}(n)$ of interval partitions of $[n]$ in the enumerative framework (see, for instance \cite{[24]}) and the associated lattices ${\mathcal Int}(w)$ of interval partitions of $w\in \mathpzc{W}$ in the lattice framework.